openfoodfacts/openfoodfacts-infrastructure/docs/logs-off2.md

 Report here the timeline of incidents and interventions on off2 server.
 Keep things short or write a report.

+## 2023-01-02

+openpetfoodfats.org answers with a 502 bad gateway.
+`curl --header "Host: world.openpetfoodfacts.org" http://10.1.0.110:80/` does not work from proxy, while it works from off2.
+The problem solves as I launch a `ping 10.1.0.101` from opff (110)… I think it's an ARP problem.

 ## 2023-10-23 (VM 101) openpetfoodfacts SSL certificate expired

 The website https://fr.openpetfoodfacts.org use a certificate expired on 2023-10-20 and emited on july 22th.